STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

 We welcome the increased focus brought to bear by the United Kingdom’s Modern Slavery Act 2015 and have tasked the Legal and Compliance team with implementing controls to address the risks of modern slavery occurring in our operations and supply chains.

-To further our organisation’s commitment to combating slavery and trafficking, we have updated certain policies to be more explicit about modern slavery as follows:
+During 2017 our organisation furthered its commitment to combating slavery and trafficking, updating policies to make them more explicit about modern slavery as follows:

-At certain key points in its relationships with Third Parties that are categorised as medium or high risk, Cubico commissions KYC Reports which incorporate an assessment of the risks of modern slavery.
+At certain key points in our relationships with Third Parties that are categorised as medium or high risk, we commission KYC Reports which incorporate an assessment of the risks of modern slavery.

 4. Risk assessment